unicode-org/icu4x/docs/process/style_guide.md

 1. **Stability:** Since exotic types become part of the serialization format of the data struct, their serialized form must remain stable, according to the data struct versioning requirements discussed in [data_pipeline.md](../design/data_pipeline.md).
 2. **Zero-Copy:** If the exotic type involves variable-length data (like a string or a vector), it must also support zero-copy deserialization, as described above.
 This means that such an exotic type must have a lifetime parameter and internal `Cow`s or `ZeroVec`s for data storage.
+3. **Patching:** The exotic type should support an owned (`'static`) mode to allow users to patch their own data into a data struct, as explained above.
-3. **Data Integrity:** In most cases, it is insufficient to auto-derive `serde::Deserialize` on an exotic type.
+4. **Data Integrity:** In most cases, it is insufficient to auto-derive `serde::Deserialize` on an exotic type.
 Deserialization must perform data validation in order to retain internal invariants of the exotic type.

 If it is not possible to obey these requirements in an exotic type, use a standard type instead, but make sure that it requires minimal parsing and post-processing.